sllynn/do-ya-like-DAGs/README.md

 - Store your scripts in `~/airflow/dags/`
 - To see the full list of DAGs available and see if the `example_dependent_databricks_jobs` is now present, run `airflow list_dags`
 - You can enable or trigger your DAG in the scheduler using the web UI or trigger it manually using: `airflow trigger_dag example_sequential_tasks`
+- You can debug DAG runs by looking at the airflow logs, availble in the 'DAGs' tab in the web UI.